Malacath-92/Proxy-PDF-Maker/README.md

 Additionally you will have to install Visual Studio Redistributable: 	https://aka.ms/vs/17/release/vc_redist.x64.exe

 # Running the Program
 First, throw some images with bleed edge in the `images` folder.
 Note that images starting with `__` will not be visible in the program.
-Then, when you open the program or hit the `Run Cropper` button from the GUI, it will go through all the images and crop them.
-From there you can start to setup your page.
+Then start the program to start setting up your page by changing the amount of cards you want.
+Previews will drop in as they get available.
+When you want to render you have to wait for the progress bar in the top-right, while that is still visible the program is cropping

 ## Cards
 The left half of the window contains a grid of all cards you placed in the `images` folder.
 Below each image is a text input field and a +/-, use these to adjust how many copies for each card you want.
 On the top you have global controls to +/- all cards or reset them back to 1.